Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

 Model output may be needed in many formats depending on a users’ needs.
 Thus, the format must be useful, while ensuring the science included within the model is appropriate.
-Figure 1 provides an overview of `UMEP <index_page>`, a city based climate service tool (CBCST) used in this tutorial.
+The figure below provides an overview of `UMEP <index_page>`, a city based climate service tool (CBCST) used in this tutorial.
 Within UMEP there are a number of models which can predict and diagnose a range of meteorological processes.